dgerabagi/data-curation-environment/flattened_repo.md

 </file>

 <file path="src/client/views/parallel-copilot.view/view.tsx">
-// Updated on: C139 (Add conditional rendering for OnboardingView) import * as React from 'react';
+// Updated on: C141 (Add listener for Cycle0PromptGenerated to trigger reload) import * as React from 'react';
 import * as ReactDOM from 'react-dom/client';
 import './view.scss';